nadhifikbarw/x-minikube-postgres/README.md

 application developer need to perform deployment.

-This is due to the nature of `PersistentVolume` lifecycle management, many decisions can be quite complex, and influenced by operational cost ($):
+This is due to the nature of `PersistentVolume` lifecycle management, many decisions can be quite complex, and influenced by operational costs ($):

 - Whether your cluster supports automatic/dynamic PV provisioning based on PVC or strictly static (meaning each PV need to be setup manually before being claimed)
 - Various degree of storage backend and quality of service that your organization need to support
+- How to perform backups and snapshotting for these volumes?

-Taking the scenario further, to support mission-critical aspect, k8s cluster should likely choose remote persistent storage backend that can withstand cluster/node(s) crashes.
+Taking the production scenario further, to support mission-critical deployments, k8s cluster should likely use remote persistent storage backend that can withstand node(s)/entire cluster crashes, while taking care additional concerns such as security, backups, snapshotting and more.

-Considering and weighing options such as: AWS EBS, rolling out their own Longhorn/Rook, etc. As you can see these decisions can be quite complex and nuanced, but ideally should be made irrelevant to application developer due to the abstraction that `PersistentVolumeClaim` provides.
+Cluster admin may weigh and consider options such as: AWS EBS, rolling out their own Longhorn/Rook-CEPH, etc.

+As you can see these decisions can be quite complex and nuanced, and setting up production for these configuration can take awhile too.
+All these concern ideally should be irrelevant to application developer due to the abstraction that `PersistentVolumeClaim` provides.

 Once organization decided on these type of decisions for their cluster, the "claiming" workflow will only be partially influenced by these decisions.